varya/bem-articles-tmp/start-from-project-stub.en.md

 You can just copy and paste from Gist: https://gist.github.com/4175598

 ## Using block library
-You do not need to implement web search form and logo blocks yourself; they are provided by [bem-bl block library](https://gist.github.com/4175598).
+You don't need to implement web search form and logo blocks yourself; they are provided by [bem-bl block library](https://gist.github.com/4175598).
 So, you can just declare them when defining your page.
 This means pasting BEMJSON block definition into the `desktop.bundles/index/index.bemjson.js` page file.